↓

 Lord help me in all areas of my life to see those things you’d have me hold onto, as well as those things I should jettison.
 Help me obey when you reveal them to me.
 Light the path you’ve laid out in front of me, that I may see it clearly, and not go astray from it.
 Thank you for this upcoming year.
 May I glorify you in my living.
 Amen.

-Posted in Jesus | Leave a reply
+Posted in Jesus

 Recent Posts

-• Blessing of Blindness
+• The Blessing of AI

-• Blessing of Time
+• Blessing of Another Viewpoint

 Recent Comments